Charlie Ring

 Eugene Cornelius "Charlie" Ring (13 August 1899 – 29 October 1975) was an Australian politician.
 Born in Chiltern, his parents were Edward Ring (a butcher) and Louisa Grundmann.
 He worked for his father before becoming a tram driver at Preston.
 He married Katherine May Smith in 1927; they had one daughter.
 From 1942 to 1958 he served on the executive of the Tramways Union; he was also a Labor Party member from around 1936.

-In 1955 he was elected to the Victorian Legislative Assembly for Preston.
+In 1955 Ring was elected to the Victorian Legislative Assembly for Preston.
 He served until his retirement in 1970.
 Ring died at Greensborough in 1975.